jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Proposal/readme.md

   choose from.
   <ul>
     <li><b>Option 1: Recommendation by Genre: </b></li>
-    Users can select a genre they're interested in, and the system will provide recommendations from that genre.
+    Users can select a genre they're interested in, and the system will provide recommendation list of books from that genre.
     <li><b>Option 2: Recommendation by Ratings:</b></li>
     Users can opt for a random recommendation based on ratings.
-This could introduce them to books with genre that they might not have read before.
+The system will provide recommendation list of books which includes all genre based on the ratings.
     <li><b>Option 3: Book Details and Give Ratings:</b></li>
-    After reading a book, users can log in to the system and provide details about the book (such as title, author, genre) and rate it.
+    After reading a book, users can log in to the system and provide details about the book (such as title, author, genre) and input the rating of the book.
 This
     could contribute to the recommendation engine's algorithm.
     <li><b>Option 4: Exit the System:</b></li>
     Provides users with an option to leave the system.